-San Diego Zoo Global Archives
+San Diego Zoo Wildlife Alliance Archives

 Since the Zoological Society of San Diego’s founding in 1916, zoo leaders and staff have preserved a wide variety of materials documenting the society’s history.
-From bookkeeping ledgers and newspaper clipping scrapbooks to zookeeper diaries and correspondence by former directors, the archives comprise a specialized collection of primary source documents that provide a unique perspective shedding light on nearly one hundred years of zoo development.
+From bookkeeping ledgers and newspaper clipping scrapbooks to zookeeper diaries and correspondence by former directors, the archives comprise a specialized collection of primary source documents that provide a unique perspective by shedding light on over one hundred years of zoo development.

 General Archives Information